-All Program Loans, or participations therein, to be financed with lendable proceeds of the Offered Bonds or backing the Issue 2022-3 Program Securities, will be made in accordance with the then existing Program Loan Procedures of THDA.
+All Program Loans, or participations therein, to be financed with lendable proceeds of the Issue 2023-3A Bonds as well as a portion of the Program Loans financed with the lendable proceeds of the Issue 2023-3B Bonds, will be made in accordance with the then existing Program Loan Procedures of THDA.
 The current Program Loan Procedures are described or otherwise referred to in Appendix G. Program Securities (as defined in the General Resolution, see Appendix D hereto) purchased with lendable proceeds of the Offered Bonds are anticipated to be guaranteed by the Government National Mortgage Association ("GNMA") and/or Fannie Mae, formerly the Federal National Mortgage Association ("Fannie Mae") (respectively, "GNMA Securities" and "Fannie Mae Securities"), but may be guaranteed or insured by the Federal Home Loan Mortgage Corporation ("Freddie Mac") or other Federal Mortgage Agency.
 See "Appendix B-2- Certain Information Relating to GNMA, Fannie Mae, Freddie Mac, and Certain Program Securities" for additional information regarding GNMA Securities and Fannie Mae Securities.
+All of the Program Loans pooled into Program Securities anticipated to be purchased with the remaining portion of lendable proceeds of the Issue 2023-3B Bonds will be made to non-first time homebuyers or borrowers who do not meet the income limits and/or purchase price limits applicable to the Program Loans purchased with proceeds of the Issue 2023-3A Bonds and a portion of the proceeds of the Issue 2023-3B Bonds.
 Nothing in the General Resolution requires that Program Loans not pooled into Program Securities be insured or guaranteed or that Program Loans be first lien loans.
 The General Resolution provides that Program Loans to be financed with moneys made available from the issuance of a series of Bonds shall satisfy any restrictions or covenants applicable to such Program Loans as shall be set forth in the related Supplemental Resolution.
-The Issue 2022-3 Supplemental Resolution provides that the Program Loans to be financed with proceeds of the Offered Bonds shall be first lien loans (i) insured or guaranteed or have a commitment for insurance or guarantee by (a) the United States or any instrumentality thereof, (b) a private mortgage insurer qualified to issue such insurance or guarantee in the State and approved by THDA (for a description of certain mortgage insurance programs, including certain conditions on recovery and limitations on coverage, see Appendix B) or (c) any agency or instrumentality of the State authorized by law to issue such insurance; (ii) made to borrowers who have an equity interest of at least 22% in the property based on the lesser of appraised value or the sale price and will be secured by a first lien on a fee simple in real property located in the State; or (iii) be pooled into Program Securities.
-THDA does not intend to use lendable proceeds of the Offered Bonds to purchase Program Loans insured by private mortgage insurance.
-While the Issue 2022-3 Supplemental Resolution provides that all Program Loans to be financed with proceeds of the Offered Bonds shall be first lien loans or pooled into Program Securities, no assurance can be provided that Supplemental Resolutions adopted for future series of Bonds will not authorize the financing of Program Loans secured by subordinate liens, including without limitation, loans for downpayment and closing cost assistance and home improvement loans.
+The Issue 2023-3 Supplemental Resolution provides that the Program Loans to be financed with proceeds of the Offered Bonds shall be first lien loans (i) insured or guaranteed or have a commitment for insurance or guarantee by (a) the United States or any instrumentality thereof, (b) a private mortgage insurer qualified to issue such insurance or guarantee in the State and approved by THDA (for a description of certain mortgage insurance programs, including certain conditions on recovery and limitations on coverage, see Appendix B) or (c) any agency or instrumentality of the State authorized by law to issue such insurance; (ii) made to borrowers who have an equity interest of at least 22% in the property based on the lesser of appraised value or the sale price and will be secured by a first lien on a fee simple in real property located in the State; or (iii) be pooled into Program Securities.
+THDA does not intend to use lendable proceeds of the Offered Bonds to purchase Program Loans insured by private mortgage insurance unless such Program Loans have been pooled into Program Securities.
+While the Issue 2023-3 Supplemental Resolution provides that all Program Loans to be financed with proceeds of the Offered Bonds shall be first lien loans or pooled into Program Securities, it is anticipated that Supplemental Resolutions adopted for future series of Bonds may authorize the financing of Program Loans secured by subordinate liens, including without limitation, loans for downpayment and closing cost assistance; subordinate liens authorized in future Supplemental Resolutions may also include home improvement loans.